+What can you do with a communications degree?
 Numerous studies have shown that today's employers seek skills in verbal and written communication, teamwork, and technology — three of the key components of our online Communication curriculum, which means you'll be prepared for careers in communications as well as a myriad of other professions.

 What Communication Students Think